Is Miami's Crime Rate on the Rise in 2024?

 Population 32,894

-Little Haiti, with a population of 32,894, records 440 violent crimes per 100,000 residents.
+According to Crime Grade, Little Haiti, with a population of 32,894, records 35.78 incidents per 1000 residents.
 Known for its cultural vibrancy and as a hub for the Haitian diaspora, the area faces significant safety challenges.

 Community leaders are actively working to create safe spaces through youth engagement programs, economic development initiatives, and cultural preservation efforts.
 The goal is to ensure that Little Haiti can thrive while improving its safety and security.